Solange Troisier

-Early years
+Early life and education

 Solange Louise Troisier was born in the 16th arrondissement of Paris on 19 July 1919.
 Her father was Jean Troisier (1881–1945), professor of pulmonary tuberculosis at Laennec Hospital, a member of the National Academy of Medicine and laboratory director at the Pasteur Institute.
 Her grandfather was Charles Émile Troisier (1844–1919), another eminent doctor.
 Her mother was born Geneviève Emile-Ollivier.
 On her mother's side she was granddaughter of Émile Ollivier (1825–1913), the last minister of Napoleon III during the more liberal final phase of the Second French Empire.
 He was the son of Démosthène Ollivier (1799–1884), a socialist in the July Monarchy and the French Second Republic who was imprisoned several times for his views.

-Solange Troisier studied at the Lycée Victor Hugo, Paris and the Faculty of Medicine of the University of Paris.

-She obtained the certificat d'études physiques, chimiques et biologiques (PCB) and undertook her medical studies during World War II (1939–45).
+Troisier studied at the Lycée Victor Hugo, Paris and the Faculty of Medicine of the University of Paris.
+She earned the certificat d'études physiques, chimiques et biologiques (PCB) and undertook her medical studies during World War II (1939–45).
 After the German occupation she joined the Eleuthère network of the French Resistance.
 In January 1945 she became a doctor-lieutenant in General Jean de Lattre de Tassigny's office of the French First Army.

 She was then engaged as a doctor for the irregular Colonne Fabien led by Pierre Georges ("Fabien"), which was attached to the regular army.
 She participated in the campaign in France and Germany and performed her first amputation on the battlefield.
 She received the Croix de Guerre from General François de Linares (1897–1955), but refused the Legion of Honour because so many who deserved it more had died.